Should you use Short or Long Fins for Snorkeling

 Recently, people have considered the use of short split fins for snorkeling.
 They provide more power and thrust as you move through the water and are preferred by some divers over the standard long fins.

 Can you Snorkel without Fins?

 Many people like the idea of snorkeling without using any fins, but this is highly unadvisable.
-Fins act as a support in case there’s a strong tide or you suddenly experience fatigue midway and find yourself unable to kick your feet.
+Fins act as support in case there’s a strong current or you suddenly experience fatigue midway and find yourself unable to kick your feet.